graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/settings.md

 ---
 layout: default
-title: Settings
+title: Query Tuning
 parent: Language Reference
 nav_order: 4
 ---

-# Settings
+# Query Tuning
 {: .no_toc }

-This page details Graphix-specific compiler settings that can be set on a per-request basis with the `SET` statement.
+This page details Graphix-specific compiler settings and hints that can be set on a per-request basis.
-All settings described in this page are preceeded by `graphix.`.

 ## Table of Contents
 {: .no_toc .text-delta }